 The Wemax Nova is a great choice to look out for if you’re on the hunt for a competitive 4K UST projector.
-It is fairly priced if you ask me compared to the specs that it has to offer.
-The 4K UHD video along with an extensive 150” projection range is a deal breaker.
-There’s the Android TV inbuilt which by the way is pretty responsive and user-friendly.
+It is fairly priced if you ask me compared to the specs it offers.
+The 4K UHD video, along with an extensive 150” projection range, is a deal breaker.
+There’s the Android TV inbuilt, which by the way, is pretty responsive and user-friendly.

 Also, being a dedicated home theatre projector, its ability to perform well in low to mid-illuminated rooms is worth praising.
 Of course, there is a bit of drawback like the inability to get the full out of HDR10 and occasional light skewing.
 But on the whole, we feel that Nova would give a tough time to its competitors as there are quite a lot of pros than cons.